 Congregational Meetings – How often does the congregation meet, and for what purpose?

-Fiscal Year – Does the church use a calendar year or have some other period it considers to be its fiscal year (September to August, other?)?
+Fiscal Year – Does the church use a calendar year or have another period it considers to be its fiscal year (September to August, other?)?

 Church Leadership – How will the church be led?
 What’s the leadership model (staff-led – elder protected, elder-led, other?), and how does it work?
-You hear a lot about Carver Policy Governance as a leadership/governance model.
+You hear much about Carver Policy Governance as a leadership/governance model.
 You can check this out HERE.
 What are the duties of the senior pastor?
 Other church staff?

 Annual Budget – How is the annual budget prepared?
 How is it approved?

 Amendments or Revision – How are the by-laws revised?
 Who has to approve changes to the by-laws?

 Related Documents – Are there other policies or procedures related to the by-laws or referred to in the by-laws?

 That’s it, for the most part.
 Your by-laws should be pretty high level.
 More detailed policies and procedures should be documented elsewhere in your management system.